Best daily deals

 How does the microphone sound to you?

-The Bose QuietComfort 45 is a great noise cancelling headset for listeners who want the absolute best ANC and comfort in the business.
-This looks nearly identical to the older QuietComfort 35 II and compares well against it.
-The biggest difference is the USB-C input on the QC 45, and the Bose Music app equalizer.
+The Bose QuietComfort Headphones is a great noise canceling headset for listeners who want solid ANC, decent sound, and a very low mass.
+This set of headphones looks nearly identical to the older QuietComfort 45 and compares well against it.
+The biggest difference is the performance the sound, but we feel that the stock tuning of the newer headphones is better, despite the lower relative level of bass and highs.

 The microphone is pretty good here with decent noise suppression, but people on the other end of the call will still recognize when you’re not in a quiet space.